EvanZhouDev/apple-intelligence-chatbot/README.md

 Combining these two, here is a simple Chatbot, powered by Apple Intelligence models.

+## Contributing

+If you want to recreate this to run in more languages, simply add a PR, with a new file named `chatbot.[language]`!

+Also feel free to improve on my AppleScript.
+It's definitely not the most optimal right now.

+## Disclaimers

 This only works on Apple Intelligence-enabled Macs (all Apple Silicon Macs), and you must already have access to Writing Tools.

 Note that these models are not meant to be used as a Chatbot, and thus will not function extremely well.